NanoComp/meep/doc/docs/Python_User_Interface.md

 Convenience for setting the verbosity level.
 This lets you set the global level by calling the instance like a function.
-For example, if `verbosity` is an instance of this class, then it's value can be changed like this:
+For example, if `verbosity` is an instance of this class, then its value can be changed like this:

 ```